3e849f2e5c/TITSLethalCompany/README.md

-﻿# TITS Integration for Lethal Company
+﻿# T.I.T.S Integration for Lethal Company

 For regular users view the Thunderstore README [here](PackageSkeleton%2FREADME.md).
 Rest of this README is technical stuff.

+## Disclaimers
+T.I.T.S is paid software by Remasuri3 and must be bought from https://remasuri3.itch.io/tits to be able to use this mod.

+The project uses [NativeWebSocket](https://github.com/endel/NativeWebSocket) to connect to the T.I.T.S API websocket.

 ## Acquiring dependencies to compile the project